FerinT/timeshare/README.md

  <br />

 ## What still needs to be done..<br />
-1. Upload Picture code in updatre profile needs to be implemented
-2. The Readme/install guide must be produced.
+1. The Readme/install guide must be produced.
 PS easy enough for mom and dad to install.
-3. Edit the data being populated in the User And Register tables to have different email addresses

 ## Email Help
  1. Clone swiftmailer at https://github.com/swiftmailer/swiftmailer.git and replace the empty swiftmailer file in our project